ecmwf/metview-docs/docs/metview/macro/functions/fieldset.rst

    These functions set information in the given fieldset's GRIB header, and are type-specific.
 The list provided as the second argument should be a set of key/value pairs, for example:

    .. code-block:: python

       data = grib_set_long (data,
                ["centre", 99,
                "level", 200])

    This function does not modify the input fieldset, but returns a new fieldset with the modifications applied.

-   Available keys can be inspected by Examining the GRIB file (right-click, Examine).
+   Available keys can be inspected by Examining the GRIB file icon in Metview's user interface (right-click, Examine).
 Alternatively, use the ecCodes command grib_dump to see the available key names.
 See GRIB Keys - ecCodes GRIB FAQ for more details on key names.

    If applied to a multi-field fieldset, then all fields are modified.